 This is Fleetwood Mac at their very best; “Landslide” remains a definite fan favorite to this day.
 First released to wide acclaim in 1977, The Dixie Chicks made the song a hit again in 2002.

-5. Nick Drake, “Place To Be”
+“Place To Be” – Nick Drake

+By the end of his songwriting career, Nick Drake could often be found looking back on his life with a reflective and melancholy air.
+A standout track on Drake’s final album, “Place To Be” sees the singer wondering how the freedoms of childhood can so quickly slip into the responsibilities of adulthood.
 Many of us have asked the same question; thankfully, Nick Drake’s music can often sweep us off our feet and help us celebrate the joys of the present moment.

 At some point or other, most of us will feel out of place in our own time.
 We may even wonder what life would have been like had we lived in a different age or place.

+Head Beach Boys songwriting genius Brian Wilson understood this feeling well and expressed the concept beautifully on this “Pet Sounds” standout track from 1966.
 Rarely has a whimsical contemplation of time ever sounded so sweet: Songs like this constituted Wilson’s greatest work as a songwriter and composer, and “I Just Wasn’t Made For These Times” is certainly one of the musician’s best tunes.

-In this vein, Gentle Giant’s tender “Think Of Me With Kindness” acts as a fond farewell to our past selves and welcomes the excitement of turning a new leaf.
+At certain times in our journey through life, moving on to new pastures can definitely begin to feel like a positive outcome.
+In this vein, Gentle Giant’s tender “Think Of Me With Kindness” is one of the songs about time that acts as a fond farewell to our past selves and welcomes the excitement of turning a new leaf.

-While the group still retains a dedicated fanbase in the UK for its prog rock explorations, Gentle Giant never quite got the attention that it truly deserved in the United States.
+While the group still retains a dedicated fanbase in the UK for its prog-rock explorations, Gentle Giant never quite got the attention that it truly deserved in the United States.

-8. The Beatles, “Strawberry Fields Forever”
+“Strawberry Fields Forever” – The Beatles

 A lament for the England of John Lennon’s youth, the emotions behind “Strawberry Fields Forever” should be familiar to anyone who has ever pined for the lost days of childhood.

+Truly groundbreaking when it was first released in 1967, “Strawberry Fields” still retains its capacity for surprising the listener with unorthodox sounds and lush melodic strains.
 Lennon wrote many genius-level tunes over the course of his career as a songwriter; as Beatles songs go, however, “Strawberry Fields” remains one of the musical visionary’s very best works.

 Peter Gabriel was never one to shy away from the use of mystical imagery in his songs, and “Solsbury Hill” still has the power to engage listeners with its profound explorations of childlike wonderment.

-10. Chicago, “Saturday In The Park”
+“Saturday In The Park” – Chicago

 In the United States, the celebration of the Fourth of July is especially meaningful for children.
 Taking place during the height of summer vacation, the holiday often takes on a magical air during our schooldays.